blackfin/raspberry-pi-secure-cam/README.md

-# Live stream from raspberry pi camera with overlay from text file
+# Raspberry pi live camera with overlays used ffmpeg, nginx and hw accelerated ffmpeg.

-This project create live streaming service with video overlay.
+This project create camera streaming service with overlays from text file.
-For hw part it uses Raspberry Pi 3 model B v1.2 + IR-Cut Night Vision Camera OV5658 5MP 1080p + DS18B20 temperature sensor.
+For hw part it uses Raspberry Pi 2,3 model B v1.2 + usb camera.
-Also regular USB can be used. Для просомтра в режиме реального времени есть плейер по адресу:
+For live streaming, there's a player at:
 ```
 http://IP/player.html
 ```
-Если для стриминга используется отдельный сервер без доменного имени то Disable CORS!! иначе player.html работать не будет, либо как вариант завести доменнное имя и использовать вместо IP.
+If a separate server without a domain name is used for streaming, Disable CORS!!! otherwise player.html will not work, or as an option, get a domain name and use it instead of IP.

 For software part used: python3+ffmpeg+nginx.
 For ffmpeg part using codec h264_omx for reduce cpu usage.
 To avoid limitations from power supply input, 500W PSU was used as power source, which can supply serious 17A on +5V output.